joshrowley/octopress/source/_posts/2012-10-09-tips-for-solo-githubbers-how-to-code-with-people-for-the-first-time.markdown

 ---
 layout: post
-title: "Tips for Solo GitHubbers: How to Code with People for the First Time"
+title: "4 Tips for Solo GitHubbers: How to Code with People for the First Time"
 date: 2012-10-09 19:43
 comments: true
 categories: